Raspberriez/Raspberriez/README.md

 - Add customisable memory limit to completions prefs
 - Add image-to-image and inpainting [(edits and variations)](https://platform.openai.com/docs/api-reference/images/create-edit)
 - Add local hard-limit of 50 images / minute so we don't get rate-limited
+- Add antiprompt option to images
+- Maybe pass all prompts through moderation?
+Or just tell people not to fuck with the system so I don't get banned